You’ve heard of the many benefits of yoga but don’t know how to start?

 7. Chair Pose

-This pose has more physical benefits than spiritual.
+This pose has more physical benefits than spiritual benefits.
 It strengthens ankles, calves, thighs and spine, reduces flat feet and stimulates the abdominal organs, diaphragm and heart.

 8. Skull Shining Breath